atom/chocolatey/README.md

 ### Instructions

 1. Clone this repository
-2. Publish an Atom release that includes an `atom-windows.zip` file
+2. Publish an Atom release that includes an `AtomSetup.exe` file
 3. Build the Atom `.nupkg` file

     ```bash